Diary of Dreams: History

 Adrian Hates is a classically trained guitarist and pianist who started out as the guitarist for Garden of Delight.
 He initiated the Diary of Dreams project in the late 1980s, taking the name from one of his early classical guitar compositions, "Tagebuch der Träume."
 The first album, Cholymelan, appeared in 1994 on the Dion Fortune label.

 Encouraged by this success, Hates formed his own label called Accession Records and released a series of albums over the following years, building a loyal fanbase each step of the way.
 The second album End of Flowers was released in 1996, expanding on the darkwave sound of the debut.
 Bird Without Wings followed a year later, whilst the more experimental work Psychoma? arrived in 1998.

 The first sign of consolidation came in 1999, when a compilation album Moments of Bloom appeared, containing two reworked tracks from each album.
 The next two albums One of 18 Angels and Freak Perfume (plus its companion EP PaniK Manifesto) made greater use of electronic rhythms, resulting in greater club play and wider recognition for the band.

 Their 2004 Nigredo (a concept album inspired by a mythology the band designed themselves) saw a move back towards the more subtle, sparse concepts of old, but still featuring bursts of their more recent, dance-oriented sound.
 Songs from the Nigredo tour were later released on the live CD Alive and the companion DVD Nine In Numbers.
 Alive peaked at #2 on the German Alternative Charts (DAC), ranking #13 on the DAC Top 50 Albums of 2005.

 In 2005, the EP Menschfeind was released.
 The next full album Nekrolog 43 came in 2007, offering a greater variety of moods and concepts than previous works.

 The ninth album entitled (if) was released on 13 March 2009.
 On March 26, 2010, Hates released A Collection Of... which is a best-of compilation album.
 On November 12, 2010, the single Echo in Me from the upcoming album Ego:X was released.
 On August 26, 2011, the album arrived in Europe in four different versions.
 The US release date was September 11, 2011.

 On March 14, 2014, the studio album Elegies in Darkness was released.

 Hates has claimed to have been influenced, both lyric wise and artwork wise, by the German 1909-1935 expressionism and the "beauty of ugliness" in the course of his work.

-Diary of Dreams announced for 2019 a brief and rare USA tour: Hell in Eden, with dates in May 2019.
+Diary of Dreams announced for 2019 a brief and rare US tour: Hell in Eden, with dates in May 2019.